 What if you *gasp* feel fine?

-This may sound strange to someone who is bloated, crying, and struggling to understand their new obsession with cupcakes dipped in lukewarm tomatillo salsa, but not feeling “pregnant” in the expected sense, can be seriously unnerving.
+This may sound strange to someone who is bloated, crying, and genuinely miserable, but not feeling “pregnant” in the expected sense, can be seriously unnerving.

 Feeling shitty has inaccurately become synonymous with what a normal pregnancy looks like.